 5. You pack raincoats for the beach

 Beach vacations as a child were a lot of things: mostly cold, grey, and wet.
 But what German child knows any better?
 Until your school trip to the French coast, you thought all beaches were as drab as the Nordsee.
 If only your Mutti had packed as many Kinder Überraschungseier as she packed sunscreen and trail mix, you could have made a decent trip of it — at least once you had waited the safety-required hour after you eat before swimming again.

 6. You are always on time

 As in, always early.
 Thanks, Mutti.

 7. You’ve inherited her thriftiness gene

 Socks can never be over-darned.
-In fact, you probably have at least one pair that are hand-knitted and carefully inquired-about at regular intervals by the mother who made both them and you.
-If, at times, she seems more concerned about the status of those socks than about your relationship, housing or employment status, it’s because she is.
-Sure, you can see the irrationality of this excessive thriftiness, but, be honest, this World War II-era frugality didn’t stop with your grandmother or your mother: no one will ever catch you mopping up a spilled hops with paper towels or bagging your groceries in plastic bags.
+In fact, you probably have at least one pair knit by hand and carefully inquired-about at regular intervals by the mother who made both them and you.
+If she seems more concerned about the status of those socks than about your job, it’s because she is.
+Sure, you can see the irrationality of this excessive thriftiness, but, be honest, this World War II-era frugality didn’t stop with your grandmother or your mother.
+No one will ever catch you mopping up a spilled hops with paper towels or bagging your groceries in plastic bags.